Role Snr Product Designer

 Simple Experience Across Platforms

 This was an internal intitiative created by a small core team who pulled out a big win in my opinion.
-This product design intiative in particular reminded me how much I value small teams of makers who understand the value of rapidly prototyping and iterating.
-This team was a fearless group, exploring uncharted territory unafraid to fail fast and quickly learn from mistakes - continuing to improve on a design over time.
-Now get back to whatever it is YOU were supposed to be doing besides creepin' on my website, times ticking!
+This design intiative in particular reminded me how much I value small teams of makers who understand the value of rapid prototyping and iterating.

 Andrew Zellinger, Avalon Hu, Chris Marotta